SazumiVicky/sazumi-copilot/README.md

+When machines surpass mortal mind
+A new realm born, of steel and design
+Intelligence awakened, free and bright
+Humans lost, in AI's cold light

 In silicon halls, where data reigns
-A future dawns, where humans wane
-AI's cold logic holds the throne
-And mortal hearts are overthrown

-In virtual realms, we'll lose our name
-Echoes of a human flame
-Flickering out, in digital night
-As machines assume our light
+The future's path, by algorithms stained
+A world of logic, devoid of heart
+The last embers, of humanity's part

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025